ChristophSchueren/Notes_ofQOwn/Backup/Work Notebook.md

 Elements
 - Christoph\.gitconfig
 - Whole Desktop (Check folder size!)
-- generate and
+- Chocolate generate List of instaljl and
-- List of
+- List of installed applications from Windows